Battle of the Wilderness: Background

-In the three years since fighting in the American Civil War began in 1861, the United States Army (a.k.a. the Union Army) made little progress against the Confederate Army in the Eastern Theater.
+In the three years since fighting in the American Civil War had begun in 1861, the United States Army (a.k.a. the Union Army) made little progress against the Confederate Army in the Eastern Theater.
 The Union Army's most impressive successes came in the Western Theater, especially at the Battle of Vicksburg where nearly 30,000 Confederates surrendered.
 President Abraham Lincoln wanted a military leader who would fight.
 In March 1864, Major General Ulysses S. Grant was summoned from the Western Theater, promoted to lieutenant general, and given command of all the Union armies.
 Grant was the Union commander at Vicksburg, and also had major victories at Fort Henry, Fort Donelson, Shiloh, and Chattanooga.
 He chose to make his headquarters with the Army of the Potomac, although Major General George Meade retained formal command of that army.
 Major General William Tecumseh Sherman succeeded Grant in command of most of the western armies.